Noahbet/business-scheduler/README.md

 ## 1. Problem Statement

-Smaller business sometimes do not always have enough time and/or money to make a website of their own.
-Barbers for instance can have trouble letting clients know when they are availaable to cut hair and maybe even when they have an appointment.
-Another example could be a new dentist office that does not necessarily get attention from the public.
-Possibly registering for a website that could show their rating and available appointments to local residents could be of use.
+Smaller business sometimes do not always have enough time and/or money to make a website of their own which can hinder their ability to be seen in the community and attract clients.
+They also may be using outdated scheduling software or paper planners that can become unwieldly with time.

 ## 2. Technical Solution

-Briefly describe a technical solution to your problem with a couple concrete scenarios.

-### Example

-> Create an application for posting group runs on a formal calendar.
-Make it easy to sign up for runs.
->
-> ### Scenario 1
+### Scenario 1
-> Emma is vacationing in Austin for two weeks.
-She wants to relax and enjoy her vacation, but she also wants to keep up on her running.
-Running helps her relax.
-She uses the Group Run application to quickly search for runs during her two-week window, located in Austin.
-She signs up for one or two.
-Running clubs in Austin know the best routes and she gets a chance to meet new people.
->
+Thoma the barber is not able to make a website of his own and is new to the city he is currently in.
+By registering for Appoints, he is able to create a dashboard for his business and display all the services he offers as a barber.
+His business slowly gets raving reviews and grows exponentially by being displayed near the top of the hairstyle category on Apppoints.

-> ### Scenario 2
+### Scenario 2
-> Kelsey isn't a member of a running club, he's not ready for that commitment, but he does like to run with a group once in a while.
-Each weekend, he uses the Group Run application to browse runs near his Chicago neighborhood.
-If it feels right, he signs up and runs.
-There are a few running clubs near him.
-He doesn't have to join a club.
-He can pick and choose only the runs that interest him.
+Diluc the dentist has trouble keeping up with his increase in clients' appointments.
+He used to have clients call him and he would write the appointments down in a scheduler but recently he has been getting calls even when he doesn't have it with him.
+He registers for Appoints and enters his availability per day.
+Now he has a site where he is able to track who is registered for what day and his customers have the ease of scheduling appointments from their phone.

 ## 3. Glossary